Updated: Aug 5

 I have always considered myself a shy girl.
-Although not many people would, I agree that I am.
+Although not many people would, I strongly believe that I am.

 I overthink things.
 I overthink the situation, and I always psych myself out for no good reason.
 I know I do it, I hate it and it does prevent me from living my best life because I have no experience.

 No matter what it is, I avoid all social situations, and only under certain circumstances will I muster enough courage to go do any of those things.
 But when I don’t, I go to my little black book: “101 Excuses To Get Out of Any Social Situation”.